 - Reality-check: this can be super helpful when one (or both) parties are stuck on an idea that may not even be possible.
 By doing a reality check, the parties can understand why their position may not work as well as better understanding what could happen if the mediation falls apart and they end up having to go to court.

 Are you and your spouse having difficulties communicating?
 Experiencing an impasse in mediation?
-Is divorce seeming like the option moving forward?
-Contact us today at (858) 736-2411 to schedule a free consultation.
+Is divorce seeming like the option?
+Contact West Coast Family Mediation Center to schedule a free consultation.